Welcome Move to Arbitrum

 Maintaining compatibility with EVM

 This compiler can interact seamlessly with other Move and Solidity contracts.
-This involved introducing several new features that were not present in the original implementation we used as a foundation.
+To accomplish this feat, we introduced several new features that were not present in the original implementation.
 To name a few of them:

 NamedIds